 From North Sulawesi we’ll travel east to West Papua, where bordering New Guinea, is a region called Raja Ampat.
 We’ll spend 6 nights here and fill the days diving over some of the most species rich and pristine reefs found anywhere in the world.
 Just a 20 minute boat ride from our base (Papua Paradise) is Manta Point, a cleaning station which regularly hosts up to 4 or 5 giant manta at a time.
 The reef dives are simply breathtaking with staggering numbers of jacks, barracuda, batfish and trevally back dropped by genuinely pristine hard and soft corals.
 Tasselled wobbegong sharks, walking sharks (Epaulette) and black and white tips make for regular sightings.
 Mangrove passages, overhangs, shoals and platform reefs are typical topographical locations.
 Above the surface uninhabited islands scatter the skyline overgrown by virgin jungle.

-The final stages of this tour sees us taking in some of the land based highlights that this part of Indonesia has to offer.
-We’ll take a morning trek on Gam Island to see the Bird’s of Paradise.
-Kayaking to neighboring islands and beaches is possible.
 On our return from West Papua we’ll overnight in the highlands of North Sulawesi.
-We will visit volcanic lakes which change colour throughout the day and finish the tour with a short hike up a volcano for magnificent views over Northern Sulawesi and the islands we’ve visited en route.
-This tour provides the opportunity to combine some of the world’s best muck diving with the most species rich reefs so that you may experience the best diving in Indonesia.
+We will visit volcanic lakes which changes colour throughout the day and finish the tour with a short hike up a volcano for magnificent views over Northern Sulawesi and the islands we’ve visited en route.
+This tour provides the opportunity to combine some of the world’s best macro/muck diving with the most species rich reefs so that you may experience the best diving in Indonesia.

 – 1 night accommodation Minahasa Highlands at the Highland Resort